 |

 Microstagon adamsi (Angas, 1868) Description: Shape higher than wide, umbo on midline.
 Anterior-dorsal margin slightly concave, margin otherwise smoothly rounded.
 Lunule absent.
 Exterior glossy with microscopic commarginal ridges.
 Interior with elongate muscle scars, pallial line continuous, margin smooth.
 Hinge strong, with 2 cardinal teeth in each valve, of which 1 is bifid.
 Ligament short, internal.
 Shell colour white or pink.
 Periostracum thin, shiny, usually absent.
 Size: Up to 12 mm in height.
 Distribution: Endemic to Australia.
 Southern Qld, southwards and around southern Australia to south-western WA, including Tasmania.
 Habitat: Lives in sand on exposed and semi-exposed coasts, down to 85 m.
 This is one of the most common shells washed up on Sydney beaches.
-Synonymy: Microstagon jacksonensis (Angas, 1868) is probably a synonym of this species.
-It is reported as being pink in colour, but pink specimens of M. adamsi are common.
-The type specimens of M. jacksonensis are in the British Museum, and a comparison of the type with specimens of M. adamsi has never been reported in the literature.
+Synonymy: A second species of Microstagon was described from NSW - Microstagon jacksonensis (Angas, 1868).
+It is supposedly smaller, more oblique and pinkish.
+Until the type material is examined (they are in the Natural History Museum in London) a firm conclusion cannot be reached whether it is a valid species or a form of M. adamsi.
 Huber (2015) synonymised Microstagon and Numella; the latter was a much more euphonious name in the present author’s opinion.
 Fig. 1: Cronulla Beach, Sydney, NSW (C.68659) |

 Copyright Des Beechey 2025